UnUniFi/moderators/seasons/0x3/moderators-list.md

 - MEE6 experience point at the start of this season: `33745`
 - MEE6 experience point at the end of this season: `42375`

-## Example
+## UlfBern | UnUniFi#3689

-This is just an example.
-Don't overwrite here.

-- Discord user name: `Write your Discord user name`
+- Discord user name: `UlfBern | UnUniFi#3689`
-- UnUniFi address: `ununifi1xxxxxxxxxxxxxxxxxxxxxxxxx`
+- UnUniFi address: `ununifi1avd4jplu89t6ds66udfspsv9nlkwn2ru03jy9j`
 - MEE6 experience point at the start of this season: `0`
-- MEE6 experience point at the end of this season: `Not yet`

-## UlfBern | UnUniFi#3689

-- Discord user name: UlfBern | UnUniFi#3689
-- UnUniFi address: ununifi1avd4jplu89t6ds66udfspsv9nlkwn2ru03jy9j
-- MEE6 experience point at the start of this season: 0
-- MEE6 experience point at the end of this season: 1270
+- MEE6 experience point at the end of this season: `8300`